Best Pop-Up Canopy For The Beach And Outdoors

 Floor Area: 100 sq. ft. ⸱ Height: 6.3 ft to 7 ft. ⸱ Weight: 62.9 lbs.

-This pop-up has a sturdy steel frame and flame-resistant, 420D, coated PVC fabric that together provide awesome stability and weather protection.
+This easy pop-up canopy has a sturdy steel frame and flame-resistant, 420D, coated PVC fabric that together provide awesome stability and weather protection.
 It offers 100 square feet of coverage and its peak height can be extended from 6.3 feet up to 7 feet.
 While a little lower than the Eurmax and ABCCanopy, that’s hardly low enough to induce cabin fever!

 • PROs